patterns-app/patterns-devkit/README.md

 #### DataBlock

-A `DataBlock` is an immutable set of data records of uniform `ObjectSchema`. `DataBlock`s are the basic data unit of Dags, the unit that `pipe`s take as input and ultimately produce as output.
-More precisely, `DataBlock`s are a reference to an abstract ideal of these records.
-In practice, a DataBlock will be stored on one or more Storage mediums in one or more DataFormats -- a CSV on the local file, a JSON string in memory, or a table in a Postgres database, for example.
+A `DataBlock` is an immutable set of data records of a uniform `ObjectSchema`. `DataBlock`s are the basic data unit of Dags, the unit that `pipe`s take as input and ultimately produce as output.
+More precisely, `DataBlock`s are a reference to an abstract ideal of these records; in practice, a DataBlock will be stored on one or more Storage mediums in one or more DataFormats -- a CSV on the local file, a JSON string in memory, or a table in a Postgres database, for example -- Dags abstracts over specific formats and storage engines, and provides seamless conversion and i/o between them.

 To the extent possible, Dags maintains the same data and byte representation of these records across formats and storages.
-For some formats and data types this is simply not possible, and Dags tries to emit warnings in these cases.
+Not all formats and storages support all data representations, though -- for instance, empty / null / None / NA support differs significantly across common data formats, runtimes, and storage engines.
+When it notices a conversion or storage operation may produce data loss or corruption, Dags will try to emit a warning or, if serious enough, fail with an error.

 #### DataSet

-`DataBlock`s are the basic data unit of Dags -- their discrete, immutable properties make them ideal for building industrial grade pipelines and complex ecosystems of `pipe`s.
-But often you it is necessarily or just simpler to work with entire datasets in batch, not as incremental chunks.
-Dags `DataSet`s serve this purpose -- they "accumulate" DataBlocks of a uniform ObjectSchema, deduping and merging records according to desired logic, and provide a clean, nicely named, end set of data records (a single `customers` table, for instance).
+`DataBlock`s are the basic data unit of Dags -- their discrete, immutable qualities make them ideal for building industrial grade pipelines and complex ecosystems of `pipe`s.
+But often it is necessary or simpler to work not with incremental chunks of data, but with entire datasets as a whole.
+Dags `DataSet`s serve this purpose -- they "accumulate" DataBlocks of a uniform ObjectSchema, deduping and merging records according to specified or default logic, and provide a clean, named set of data records (a single `customers` table, for instance).

+### Incremental vs Batch (DataBlocks vs DataSets)

 Every `pipe` in Dags automatically outputs both an incremental `DataBlock` stream and a batch accumulated `DataSet`.
 Downstream pipes can connect to either the DataBlock stream or the DataSet by specify in their python or sql type signature which mode of input and output